-The meaning of the word "standard", unfortunately, is context-dependent.
-When we achieve our goal of interoperability through broadly shared practices we will call those practices our standards.
-The formal term for this concept is de facto standard.
-(In Latin de facto means "concerning fact".)
-In other contexts the word standard often refers to technical documents that have been approved through processes with agreed-upon rules: de jure standards.
-(In Latin de jure means "concerning law".)
-De facto standards that have gone through a de jure process are generally perceived to have higher value through being "open" - i.e. design documents are available for scrutiny and the future evolution of the standard is controlled by the de jure process.
-However, de jure processes do not reliably produce high quality standards, succumbing often to "designed by committee" failings of inconsistency, needless complexity, and inadequate testing [12].
-Many de jure standards, including those from the most prestigious de jure organizations, deserve to fail at becoming de facto standards.
+De facto standards that have gone through a de jure process of development are rightly perceived to have higher value through being "open", since the design documents are available for scrutiny and the future evolution of the standard is controlled by the de jure process.
+However, de jure processes do not reliably produce high quality standards.
+Too often they succumb to "designed by committee" failings of inconsistency, excessive complexity, and inadequate testing [12].
+De jure standards -- even those from the most prestigious organizations -- should be evaluated on their merits in the spirit of skepticism and pragmatism advocated above.
+Many de jure standards deserve to fail at becoming de facto standards.